verekia/js-stack-from-scratch/README.md

 Code examples are available for each section, and you can run them all with `npm install && npm start`.
 I recommend writing everything from scratch yourself by following the **step-by-step instructions** of each chapter.

+**Every chapter contains the code of previous chapters**, so if you are simply looking for a boilerplate project containing everything, just clone the last chapter and you're good to go.

+Note: The order of chapters is not necessarily the most educational.
+For instance, testing / type checking could have been done before introducing React.
+It is quite difficult to move chapters around or edit past ones, since I need to apply those changes to every following chapter.
+If things settle down, I might reorganize the whole thing in a better way.

+## Table of contents

 [1 - Node, NPM, and package.json](/tutorial/1-npm-and-package-json)

 [2 - Installing and using an NPM package](/tutorial/2-packages)